Mrkebubun/Limnor-Studio-Source-Code/README.md

 4. Use Microsoft Visual Studio 2012 to open solutions in folder LimnorStudioSolutions
   - LimnorStudioSolutions/LimnorStudioDev.sln includes most of projects, but it does not include installation project.
   - LimnorStudioSolutions/LimnorStudioDist.sln includes a project for generating MSI for Limnor Studio distribution.
+  - Be sure to set build mode to Release on loading LimnorStudioDist.sln